 In the context of the COP22 the availability dimension of the human right to water is particularly relevant and should be stressed.
 Water crisis is considered to be among the top three most impactful risks at a global level: we witness worldwide the increasing frequency and intensity of droughts, floods and storms due to climate change.

-In order to ensure water services’ resilience to climate change, EurEau held a reflection in the framework of the COP22 and came up with recommendations for the water sector and for policymakers.
+In order to ensure water services’ resilience to climate change, EurEau held a reflection in the framework of the COP22 and came up with

 Climate change mitigation and adaptation considerations should be mainstreamed into water policy taking the opportunity of the momentum created by the review of EU water legislation in the upcoming years.